Trump needles NATO allies on debt at 9/11 memorial unveiling

 Related: Trump Calls Alleged Intel Leaks 'Deeply Troubling'

-After the September 11, 2001, attacks, the U.S. triggered NATO's collective defense clause, known as Article Five, for the first and only time, prompting alliance members to rally around their ally.
+After the September 11, 2001, attacks, the U.S. triggered NATO's collective defense clause, known as Article Five, prompting alliance members to rally around their ally.
+It is the first and only time the clause has been invoked.

 The unveiling of the World Trade Center memorial was meant to be symbolic of the United States' commitment to the alliance — but Trump's failure to mention Article Five left commentators doubtful.

-Seasoned journalists were openly shocked at his failure to highlight his commitment to the alliance while Thomas Wright, a fellow at the Brookings Institution think tank, tweeted "Trump's trip had been a relative success until now.
+Seasoned journalists were openly surprised at his failure to highlight his commitment to the alliance, while Thomas Wright, a fellow at the Brookings Institution think tank, tweeted "Trump's trip had been a relative success until now.
 It is now a failure.
 Close to disaster unless he fixes it later today."

+White House Press Secretary Sean Spicer later confirmed to reporters that "there is 100 percent commitment to Article Five."

-Later a video that appeared to show Trump shoving another NATO leader, Prime Minister of Montenegro Dusko Markovic, out of the way to be at the front of the group went viral on social media.
+Another moment from the ceremony quickly went viral, after a video captured Trump appearing to shove another NATO leader, Prime Minister of Montenegro Dusko Markovic, out of the way.

-Following the ceremony, the 28 member nations were due to meet in the new headquarters where the main issues on the agenda were counterterrorism and sharing the burden of NATO's budget.
+Following the ceremony, the 28-member group was due to meet in the new headquarters where the main issues on the agenda were counterterrorism and sharing the burden of NATO's budget.

 Related: Trump Visits 'Hellhole' Brussels and Locals Haven't Forgiven or Forgotten